CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-deleteCustomerAccount.md

 You will need to delete the associated Azure provider at some point, before or after submitting the request described below.

+If you are moving to another CSP partner, please review the article from [Microsoft](https://docs.microsoft.com/en-us/azure/cloud-solution-provider/customer-management/switch-subscription-to-different-csp-partner) and complete the form as much as you are able.
+Depending on which country you are located, some of the information from CenturLink will vary.

 ### Important Information

 Submit a support request to remove your Azure Customer Account.
 To submit a support request, you may do so via the following methods: